-Working toward, and ultimately earning your graduate degree can be one of the best decisions you will ever make.
-Deciding what and where to study can be exhilarating and exciting.
+Working toward, and ultimately completing your graduate degree is an investment in yourself.
+Deciding where and what to study can be exhilarating and exciting.
 It can also be confusing and stressful, especially when you consider the costs associated with earning an advanced degree.
-We believe that your time and energy should be spent focusing on your studies instead of your finances.
+We believe your time and energy should be spent focusing on your studies instead of your finances.

 The SMU Graduate Financial Aid Office was created to provide graduate students with a reliable resource for information on issues unique to graduate programs.